 Initialize the input signal frequencies and parameters based on the linearized model.

-software chooses the frequencies and input signal parameters automatically based on
+chooses the frequencies and input signal parameters automatically based on the dynamics of

 Set the amplitude of the input signal at all frequency points to 1.
 In the frequency display, select all the frequency points.

 Enter 1 in the Amplitude field, and click